 Services or Activities:

-Acute-care services are covered for Medicaid recipients based on the Medicaid state plan approved by the federal Centers for Medicare and Medicaid Services.
-These services are covered in the project to the extent that they are not covered by Medicare or are reimbursed by Medicaid pursuant to Medicaid’s Medicare cost-sharing policies and included in the capitation rate.
+While most acute-care services are provided through Medicare, some additional services are covered for Medicaid recipients based on the Medicaid state plan approved by the federal Centers for Medicare and Medicaid Services.
+These services are covered in the project to the extent that they are not covered by Medicare or are reimbursed by Medicaid pursuant to Medicaid's Medicare cost-sharing policies and included in the capitation rate.
 Managed care organizations contracted with the Department under the Diversion Program are responsible for Medicare co-payments and deductibles.
-The acute-care services include community mental health services, independent laboratory and x-ray, inpatient hospital and outpatient hospital/emergency, physicians, prescribed drugs and transportation (optional) services.

 All of these services are available based on medical necessity, or they must be necessary in order to delay or prevent nursing facility placement.

 Individuals that meet the following criteria are eligible to receive services under the Diversion Program:

 - Age 65 and over

 - Dually eligible for Medicaid and Medicare Parts A & B

 - Be determined by the Comprehensive Assessment and Review for Long-Term Care Services (CARES) unit at the Department of Elder Affairs to be at nursing home level of care and meet one or more established clinical criteria.